SapwoodStudio/Transmogrifier/docs/src/index.md

 3. 📋 Reports a summary of the batch conversion in a CSV file.

 !!! tip
-    Many additional options are also available within this general workflow.
+    Many additional conversion utilities are also available within this general workflow.
 Check out all the [Features](https://sapwoodstudio.github.io/Transmogrifier/features/)!

 The diagram below demonstrates the variety of ways in which Transmogrifier can convert models with respect to available textures and the chosen import and export formats.